 Now in its fifth year, Screwfix LIVE 2017 has added 53 new exhibitors and brings together over 170 top trade brands including DeWalt, Karcher, Bosch, Hive, Evolution, Nest and Flomasta, making it a must visit show.
 The hugely popular event is set to attract thousands of people and offers fun for the whole family, including demonstrations, competitions and on-stand offers.
 Visitors on Friday 29 September, between 9am-1pm, and Saturday 30 October, from 1-6pm, will also get the chance to meet football legend, new Soccer AM Host and former decorator, Jimmy Bullard.

-Graham Bell, CEO of Screwfix, comments: “Screwfix LIVE 2017 is set to be bigger and better than ever, with more suppliers than ever, giving customers the opportunity to meet with their favourite brands and test products.
+Graham Bell, CEO of Screwfix, comments: “Screwfix LIVE 2017 is set to be bigger and better than ever, with more suppliers, giving customers the opportunity to meet with their favourite brands and test products.
 Screwfix LIVE provides a one-stop-shop for tradespeople and serious DIYers to get their hands on the latest innovations, take part in competitions and benefit from great value offers from their best-loved brands.

 “Thousands visit Screwfix LIVE each year and we’re sure to see many new and returning faces, so don’t miss out on the most talked about event in the industry.
 I’d like to encourage everyone to hurry and register today to make sure you get your free gift at the show.
 We look forward to welcoming everyone along from 29 September to 1 October!”